Test Centre Incidents

 The candidate has not followed the correct incident process, or the incident is considered to be of a minor nature or no evidence of an incident has been found.

-Your result may be annotated with a factual statement in order that the Medical and Dental Schools you apply to, are aware of the circumstances which may have affected your test result.
+Your result may be annotated with a factual statement so that the Medical and Dental Schools you apply to, are aware of the circumstances which may have affected your test result.